The Jacksonville Shipyard Sirens

 The Ghost in the Hull

 The Orleck is no stranger to ghosts.
-She’s a floating monument to American naval grit, docked now at 610 East Bay Street in downtown Jacksonville.
+She’s a floating monument to American naval grit, docked now at 610 East Bay Street in downtown Jacksonville, where the riverfront’s redevelopment edges up against a history no glass tower can erase.

-Now she rests under the shadow of downtown development, a piece of living history floating between condo construction and cocktail lounges.
+Now she rests in the heart of downtown Jacksonville, a piece of living history floating between condo construction and cocktail lounges.

 A City Built on Steel and Salt